Fodor's Expert Review Chartwell

-A grand Victorian mansion with views over the Weald, Chartwell was the home of Sir Winston Churchill from 1924 until his death in 1965.
+A grand Victorian mansion with a pond-dotted estate offering views over the surrounding countryside, Chartwell was the beloved private home of Sir Winston Churchill from 1924 until his death in 1965.
 Virtually everything has been kept as it was when he lived here, with his pictures, books, photos, and maps.
 There's even a half-smoked cigar that the World War II prime minister never finished.
-Churchill was an amateur artist, and his paintings show a softer side of the stiff-upper-lipped statesman.
+Churchill was an amateur artist, and his paintings show a softer side of the stiff-upper-lipped statesman; outdoor art trails show his work displayed at the points where he likely sat to paint them.
 Admission to the house is by timed ticket available only the day of your visit.
-Be sure to explore the rose gardens and take one of the walks in the nearby countryside.
+To get here from Hever, head north on the B2027 and follow signs.
+Be sure to explore the rose gardens and take a walk in the surrounding countryside.